Arterial Supply

 Capillaries

-Capillaries are the smallest and most numerous vessels of the circulation, forming the microvascular interface between arterial inflow and venous return.
-Although not structurally part of the arterial tree, they receive blood from terminal arterioles and constitute the primary site of exchange between blood and tissues.
+Capillaries are the smallest and most numerous vessels, forming the microvascular interface between arterial inflow and venous return and serving as the primary site of exchange between blood and tissues.
+Structurally, they consist of a single layer of endothelial cells supported by a basement membrane, minimizing diffusion distance and optimizing exchange efficiency.

 Description